The Value of Floor Care Equipment in Showing that Your Facility Cares

 - Floor Mopping Systems

 No matter how clean your floors, a visually dirty mopping system – whether it’s a restroom cleaning cart or another type of portable floor care kit – screams germs.
 Especially if the wheels are grimy from working in wet mop environments, true or not, the impression is that your facility doesn’t care about transferring dirt from one area to another.
 In addition to the wheels, a filthy floor mop and saturated charge bucket contribute to the lack luster first impression.On the flipside, if you consider the latest innovations in floor care products, you’ll find that some features are designed to not only increase the level of cleaning effectiveness, but also to help you win the struggle between perception and reality.
-For instance, floor kits with built in scrub boards remove debris from the microfiber mop pad and isolate it in the dirty water bucket.
+For instance, floor kits with built in scrub boards remove debris from the microfiber mop pad and isolate it in the dirty solution bucket.
 Then a unique wringer agitates the remaining debris off the mop pad and leaves you with a clean mop – both in germs and appearance.

 - Floor Mopping Buckets